Things to do in Devizes, Wiltshire

 The castle was used as a jail where the eldest son of William the Conqueror was held on charges of insurrection from 1106.

-In the 16th century Devizes produced white wollen broadcloth and other textiles.
+In the 16th century, Devizes produced white woollen broadcloth and other textiles.
 Prosperous merchants built fine houses along Long Street and around St John's Church.

 The market traded in wool, yarn, wheat, cheese butter and bacon.
 It became the largest corn market in the West Country by the early 1700s, with brisk trade conducted around the market cross.